 The University of Adelaide undertakes formal reviews of its Units and Programs.
 Review activities are an integral part of the University's approach to quality assurance.
-The review process follows the University's Quality Assurance Planning and Budgeting, Implementation, Review and Improvement (PIRI) with cycles of review, implentation and reflection on improvements.
+The review process follows the University's Quality Assurance Planning and Budgeting, Implementation, Review and Improvement (PIRI) process with cycles of review, implementation and reflection on improvements.
 Reviews include external assessment and are conducted with reference to the requirements of the Australian Qualifications Framework (AQF), the Australian Higher Education Standards Framework (HESF), and the University's policies, strategic plan and relevant associated plans.

 Reviews also provide an opportunity to address future prospects and enhancement through critical self-evaluation, embrace success and benchmark against national and international universities.
-Overall responsibilities for the review process rests with the Deputy Vice-Chancellor and Vice-President (Academic) but Learning and Quality Support manages the review process.

-The TEQSA HESF Threshold Standards (2015) require under section 5.3 that all accredited (programs) of study are subject to periodic comprehensive reviews that are overseen by peak academic governance processes and include external referencing or other benchmarking activities.
+The HESF Threshold Standards (2015) require under section 5.3 that all accredited (programs) of study are subject to periodic comprehensive reviews that are overseen by peak academic governance processes and include external referencing or other benchmarking activities.

 An evaluation of the effectiveness of institutional reviews and improvement of academic activities are required under Clause 6.3.2g, which the University meets through the development and monitoring of Review Implementation Plans.

 The following principles are to be adopted to guide the process of Reviews of academic programs and units:

 - Reviews form the basis of the University’s quality management framework for academic programs and units.
 Faculties, schools and other organisational units whose main function is academic enterprise are expected to engage in Reviews conducted centrally by the University;